rickypc/robotframework-dynamodbsqllibrary/README.rst

 Introduction
 ------------

-DynamoDBSQLibrary is a testing library for `Robot Framework`_ that gives you the capability to execute scan and query operations against multi-region `Amazon DynamoDB`_ sessions simultaneously using a `SQL-like`_ DSL_.
+DynamoDBSQLibrary is a big data testing library for `Robot Framework`_ that gives you the capability to execute scan and query operations against multi-region `Amazon DynamoDB`_ sessions simultaneously using a `SQL-like`_ DSL_.

 It leverages DynamoDB Query Languange (DQL_) internally to provide a `SQL-like`_ DSL_ for `Amazon DynamoDB`_.

-More information about DQL queries can be found in the `DQL Queries Documentation`_.`
+More information about DQL queries can be found in the `DQL Queries Documentation`_.

 More information about this library can be found in the `Keyword Documentation`_.